Publish and Be Damned: Origin

 Publish And Be Damned was first held in 2004 and curated by Emily Pethick and Kit Hammonds.
 The fair offered an opportunity for writers "to forego the purgatory of the slush pile and self-publish instead."

 The first fair, in 2004, and the 2005 fair were held in the crypt of a St. James Church in Clerkenwell as one-day events.
 According to Artforum, "the lively selection of independent printing presses and laptop upstarts, ranging from Amsterdam's DOT DOT DOT to Zurich's WeAreTheArtists, generated a tremendous energy which spilled into the pubs for the evening and then into the hearts, minds, and bookshelves of those with a few pounds to spare."

-Sarah McCrory organized the 2006 edition of the publishing fair.
+Sarah McCrory organised the 2006 and 2007 editions of the publishing fair, moving it to Rochelle School in Shoreditch.

 Over the years the project was run by Kit Hammonds, Sarah McCrory, Joe Scotland, Louise O’Hare and Kate Phillimore.
 The last fair was at the ICA in 2013.
 Hammonds, O'Hare and Phillimore declared the fair dead in November 2014.